uh-adapsys/care-o-bot3/README.md

 ===========

-After cloning, you must initialise the submodules: git submodule init git submodule update
+After cloning, you must initialise the submodules:
+  '''git submodule init'''
+  '''git submodule update'''

-To pull changes to the submodules use: git submodule update
+To pull changes to the submodules use:
+  '''git submodule update'''